 If the technical part is fine, you can check your content, and if it is adequate as well, you maybe should take care of your digital marketing.

-But still, all of the above and even the results of your marketing efforts is measurable in Google Analytics.
+But still, all of the above and even the results of your marketing efforts are measurable in Google Analytics.
 Once, you install Google Analytics on your WordPress website, you’ll get access to all the information you may want.
 Even a bit more.

 By using Google’s analytics tool, you’ll also be able to see how many users are coming from Google’s search.
 And sometimes what keyword led them to your website.